hemantksingh/messup-learn/Data Science and ML/Big Data.md

 * Reduce: take the O/P from the map phase (in a key value format) and aggregate the results

 ![hadoop-stack.png](../Images/hadoop-stack.png "Hadoop Stack")

+Gartner estimates the failure rate of Big Data projects is as high as 85% and predicted that Hadoop implementations are [deemed to be obsolete](https://www.analytics.today/blog/snowflake-vs-hadoop) as a result of complexity and questionable usefulness.

 #### Apache Spark